struharv/rt-muse/README.md

 }
 ```

+The example defines one task named "thread1".
+The name of a task should contain
+only literals and numbers and should start with a literal.
+Spaces and special
+characters are not supported.
 The task repeats in loop a certain number of phases.
 There are three types of
 implemented phases.
 The **compute** phase executes mathematical operations for
 a certain number of loops (indicated by the loops option).
 The **sleep_for**